 months every year.

-those pictures, there was no people.
+In those pictures, there were no people.

 We run through the biggest crowd behind the gate and dive among trees towards the smaller paths.